 Push the pressure hose nozzle first into the bowl.

 Turn on the water pressure and let the hose be propelled deeper into the pipe by the water jet.

 - The water jet will break up the blockage to clear it away from the waste pipe.

 Unblocking a toilet with baking soda

 Thanks to its natural properties, baking soda is often using with white vinegar as an effective cleaning tool in kitchens and bathrooms (as mentioned in our home cleaning hacks) to remove stubborn limescale.
-It can also be used to clear away blockages in the toilet.
+It can also be used as a toilet unblocker, to clear away blockages in the toilet.

 With toilets that are connected to septic tanks or cesspits, you should hire a professional to clear the blockage as this method could cause more damage to the system.